revolsys/ca.bc.gov.open.cpf/src/site/markdown/install.md

 ### Download SQL Scripts

-The SQL scripts to install the database can be downloaded from the CITZ BC Government subversion repository.
+The SQL scripts to install the database can be downloaded from the https://github.com/bcgov/cpf repository.

 The following scripts will download the Oracle and PostgreSQL scripts.